I am pretty much always looking into ways to save money and cut costs, especially when it comes to monthly bills.

 Oh, and the Ooma does not slow down our internet speed either.

-The Ooma Telo retails for $99.00 with free shipping on their website, but if you use my Ooma referral link you can earn a $20 Amazon Gift card after your purchase!
+The Ooma Telo retails for $99.99 with free shipping on their website, but if you can order one from Amazon for only $79.99 still with free shipping.

-After 5 months, we have recouped the initial cost of the device and are now are now saving around $30 a month.
+After only 5 months, we have recouped the initial cost of the device thanks to the savings!
+Now going forward we save around $30 a month from not having a phone bill!

 You can also pick your own number (or transfer an existing one for a one time fee of about $35).
 Plus the Ooma Telo Home phone service comes with a built-in answering machine, the ability to have two phone lines, caller ID, and call waiting.
 It’s everything we had before in our landline home phone and then some!